joyantaDebnath/When-TLS-Meets-Proxy-on-Mobile/index.md

     <td class="tg-mf5t">Tunnel Browser</td>
   </tr>
   <br/>
- <caption align="bottom"> <center> ‡ These apps use a proprietary protocol for the browser--proxy  connection.
-It is effectively a variant of TLS interception with TLS_CP replaced by an alternative of TLS. <br/>
+ <caption align="bottom"> ‡ These apps use a proprietary protocol for the browser--proxy  connection.
+It is effectively a variant of TLS interception with TLS<sub>CP</sub> replaced by an alternative of TLS. <br/>
  # Similar to TI-P ‡ but the browser-proxy connection uses QUIC.<br/>
  † TLS is used only for the connection between the proxy and Web servers.
-It is effectively a variant of TLS interception with TLS_CP replaced by plain HTTP+TCP. <br/>
+It is effectively a variant of TLS interception with TLS<sub>CP</sub> replaced by plain HTTP+TCP. <br/>
  * These apps strip the use of TLS (for both sides of the proxy) despite explicit user requests.
 It is effectively a combination of interception with TLS/SSL stripping. <br/>
- Φ By default, this browser app uses 'Automatic' mode which activates the proxy server dynamically to adjust for better user experience.</center></caption>
+ Φ By default, this browser app uses 'Automatic' mode which activates the proxy server dynamically to adjust for better user experience.</caption>
 </table>